Sitemap Event Validation

 command in combination with theatob

 command to return the event JavaScript formatted.
-The syntax for running this command is as follows:The following figure shows an example of running the
+To run this command, use this syntax:This image shows an example of the output from the

 atob